Joeyh021/notes/src/es2c6/ac.md

 Q = I^2 X = \frac{1.68^2}{2} \times 1.2 = 1.7
 $$

-The current load angle is 14.6 lagging, so we need to add an inductance to make the system have a load angle of $\arccos 0.8 = 36.9$ leading:
+The current load angle is 14.6 lagging, so we need to add an inductance to make the system have a load angle of $\arccos 0.8 = 36.9$ lagging

 ![](./img/power-triangle-2.png)